TheBlackParrot/SRXD_CustomFonts/README.md

 # CustomFonts
-(Currently, only) changes the UI fonts in Spin Rhythm XD to a specific font of your choosing.
+(Currently, only) changes the menu fonts in Spin Rhythm XD to a specific font of your choosing.

-Looks for `.ttf` and `.otf` files in `Spin Rhythm/BepInEx/config/CustomFonts`.
+Configuration is done in-game via the added Mod Settings page, any installed TTF/OTF fonts in Windows can be used.

-> [!NOTE]
+## Dependencies
-> This is still a work in progress, no settings are present and the game takes considerably longer to load.
+- SpinCore